Rekrytus/IT_keyboard_linuxlike_for_windows/README.md

 Download the "itlinux" folder and execute setup.exe to install.

 This method is tested to work on Windows 10, and the keyboard work just fine.

-If it seems not to work check that this layout keyboard is selected in the settings.
+If it seems not to work check that this layout keyboard is selected:

+settings » Time&Language » Language » Choose an input method to always use as default » select the italian(italy)-itlinux or italian(italy)-layout01description

+You can also select the current input method from the bottom rigth corner clicking on "ITA" or "ENG".